-Low dissolved oxygen concentrations for single event runoff events were common at several sites, but median stayed above the standard (Figure 4).
+Low dissolved oxygen concentrations for single event runoff events were common at several sites, but the median stayed above the standard (Figure 8).
 All median dissolved oxygen levels met the standard for both 2A and 2B stream sites during baseflow conditions, except SC806.
+NC801 (North Creek and

-NC801 and NC808 have historically had the lowest recorded levels during baseflow, but SC806 and VR804 were again lower in 2022.
+Middle Creek subwatersheds outlet) and NC808 (North Creek subwatershed outlet) have historically had the lowest recorded levels during baseflow, but SC806 and VR804 (mainstem site in upper watershed) were again lower in 2022.
 Dissolved oxygen levels during snowmelt conditions were high.
 VR24 had the highest variability of all monitoring sites during both baseflow and runoff conditions.